Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 334                 "memFlags" : self.memFlags}
 335             return allocator

-By the way, we need class definition of Ld not the LdStOp class!
+By the way,
+we need class definition of Ld not the LdStOp class!
-Then why we need to look at LdStOp class?
+Why we need to look at LdStOp class?

-Because whenever *defineMicroLoadOp* is invoked with specific microop name such as ld, it generates LoadOp class associated with that microop.
+Whenever *defineMicroLoadOp* is called with specific microop name such as ld, it generates LoadOp class associated with that microop.
-Also because LoadOp inherits from LdStOp that provides generic class for load store operation, we have to look at LdStOp to understand how the microop classes can be generated automatically.
+Also because LoadOp inherits from LdStOp we have to look at LdStOp first.

-To support automatic class generation, each getAllocator function in LdStOp creates python doc string that consists of CPP microop object instantiation code.
+The getAllocator function in LdStOp creates python doc string that consists of CPP microop object instantiation code.
+For Ld microop,
+when it inherits from LdStOp,
+it substitutes class_name and other strings as its own.

+Therefore,
-Because Ld microop is associated with LdStOp class, it ends up instantiating Ld class object.
+when getAllocator function is invoked through a LoadOp class associated with specific microop such as Ld, it ends up instantiating Ld class object.

-###macroop class generation with microop allocations
+###Macroop class generation with microop allocations
+After iop variable is ready
+*MacroopConstructor* and *MacroDisassembly template creates definition of a macroop class.

 ```python
  79 // Basic instruction class declaration template.
 100 def template MacroDisassembly {{